marcusg1k/coursera-python-/examstuff.md

 List = sequences of elements of any type and are mutable tuples = sequences of elements of any type, that are immutable

+len(sequence) - returns the length of the sequence for element in sequence - iterates over each element in the sequence if element in sequence - checks whether the element is part of the sequence sequence[x] - accesses the element at index [x] of the sequence, starting at zero sequence[x:y] - accesses a slice starting at index [x], ending at index [y-1].
+If [x] is omitted, the index will start at 0 by default.
+If [y] is omitted, the len(sequence) will set the ending index position by default for index, element in enumerate(sequence) - iterates over both the indices and the elements in the sequence at the same time